Universality and the circular law for sparse random matrices: Proof of Theorem Proof of Theorem 1.5

-\begin{remark} It would be interesting to prove Theorem~\ref{MainThm} without the hypothesis that $\Re(x)$ and $\Im(x)$ are independent.
-The only place that this hypothesis is used is when applying a result of Chatterjee \cite[Theorem~1.1]{Chatterjee2008} (see Theorem~\ref{Chat2008Thm}), which was originally proven for independent real random variables.
-Two possible ways to proceed in removing the the hypothesis that $\Re(x)$ and $\Im(x)$ are independent would be proving a complex version of \cite[Theorem~1.1]{Chatterjee2008} (though the result would require some re-phrasing, since the condition of differentiability is very different in the complex and real cases) or, alternatively, proving a sparse version of \cite{DSilverstein2007} (see Remark~\ref{R:DSSparse}). \end{remark}

-\begin{remark} It would be natural to investigate a version of Theorem~\ref{MainThm} where convergence in the almost sure sense is proved rather than convergence in probability.
-Typically, proving almost sure convergence is harder than proving convergence in probability, however, the universality principle in \cite{TVuK2008} is proven for both types of convergence, and so may provide a general approach to proving a universality principle for sparse random matrices with almost sure convergence.
-One of the steps in proving the universality principle of \cite{TVuK2008} in the almost sure sense uses a result due to Dozier and Silverstein \cite{DSilverstein2007}.
+\item[(3)] A complex version of a result of Chatterjee \cite{Chatterjee2008} (namely Theorem~\ref{ComplexChat2008Thm}) along with new ideas in \cite{TVuK2008} are used to take care of the remaining terms.
+Here, the sparse case differs substantially from the nonsparse case, in that we must use Theorem~\ref{ComplexChat2008Thm} in place of a result due to Dozier and Silverstein~\cite{DSilverstein2007} used in \cite {TVuK2008}.
+This step, in general, follows Krishnapur~\cite{TVuK2008}, Appendix C, who investigates a universality principle for nonsparse random matrices with not necessarily i.i.d. entries, since there Dozier and Silverstein's result \cite{DSilverstein2007} cannot be applied. \end{longlist} \begin{remark} It would be natural to investigate a version of Theorem~\ref{MainThm} where convergence in the almost sure sense is proved rather than convergence in probability.
+Typically, proving almost sure convergence is harder than proving convergence in probability; however, the universality principle in \cite{TVuK2008} is proven for both types of convergence, and so may provide a general approach to proving a universality principle for sparse random matrices with almost sure convergence.
+One of the steps in proving the universality principle of~\cite{TVuK2008} in the almost sure sense uses a result due to Dozier and Silverstein~\cite{DSilverstein2007}.
 In \cite{DSilverstein2007}, a truncation argument is used that seems like it would need to be altered or replaced in order to prove a result for sparse random matrices.

-Another possible approach to proving a version of Theorem~\ref{MainThm} for almost sure convergence would be to prove an analog of Chatterjee's \cite[Theorem~1.1]{Chatterjee2008} (see Theorem~\ref{Chat2008Thm}) for almost sure convergence, though this might require a very different type of argument than the one used in \cite{Chatterjee2008}.
-A version of Lemma~\ref{SpLLN} for almost sure convergence would also likely be necessary in any case. \end{remark}
+Another possible approach to proving a version of Theorem~\ref {MainThm} for almost sure convergence would be to prove an analog of Chatterjee's~\cite{Chatterjee2008}, Theorem 1.1 (see Theorem \ref {ComplexChat2008Thm}) for almost sure convergence, though this might require a very different type of argument than the one used in~\cite{Chatterjee2008}.
+A~sparse version of the law of large numbers for almost sure convergence would also likely be necessary in any case. \end{remark}